Bitter Chocolate Puddings – Baked & Delicious

 Although, the magazine is quite small & slim with only 26 pages, I was quite taken by it.
-I found it had a clear uncluttered layout and I didn’t feel overwhelmed by excessive content.
-The instructions are clear and simple, but sometimes assume a grasp of baking beyond novice level.
-For example, no mention is made of which part of the oven to bake in – often a critical factor.
+I found it has a clear uncluttered layout and I don’t feel overwhelmed by excessive content.
+The instructions are clear and simple.
+But I reckon they sometimes assume a grasp of baking beyond novice level.
+For example, no mention is made of which part of the oven to bake in.
+And this is often a critical factor.

 - Classic Cakes